Updated 22 April 2020

 An easy-read guide to COVID-19 is available here.

 You should dial 111 to discuss particular health concerns about your child, yourself or other members of your family.
+Call 999 for an ambulance if you have serious concerns about your child.

 We are not a medical advice line, so for advice about your own situation and care provision, we would recommend that you contact your care team and talk it through with them.